-This is another recipe which I got an idea for during my last visit in Slovenia.
-In Slovenia, having a soup as a starter is more common than in the UK.
+This is another recipe that I got an idea for during my last visit to Slovenia.
+In Slovenia, having a bowl of soup as a starter is more common than in the UK.
 Also when it’s hot, Slovenians love having their soups.
-This type of soups are quite light and mostly vegetable-based since they are not the main course.
+This type of soups is quite light and mostly vegetable-based since they are not the main course.

 When eating lunch one day in one of Slovenian’s ‘gostilna’ (a type of restaurant), the first course served was a lovely courgette soup which was really tasty and from what I could tell, the main ingredients were courgettes, carrots, parsley and maybe some potatoes.
 I decided to make this kind of soup at home, probably not exactly the same but similar.

-For this soup I used my new blender or I should rather say, multi-purpose food processor from Andrew James.
+For this soup, I used my new blender or I should rather say, a multi-purpose food processor from Andrew James.
 I really love my new kitchen toy – it has a pulse function which allows me to blend something really quickly but it still leaves bits in it.
-The blending jug has a capacity of 1.8 litre which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make a soup for at least 4 people.
-It’s currently on offer here, if you are interested.
+The blending jug has a capacity of 1.8 litres which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make soup for at least 4 people.

 And now over to the recipe…

 - 3 large courgettes (chopped)

 - rapeseed oil (enough for frying the onion)